terraplan/terraweb-qwc-db-auth/README.md

 Configuration
 -------------

+Set the `MAX_LOGIN_ATTEMPTS` environment variable to set the maximum number of failed login attempts before sign in is blocked (default: `20`).

 Besides the form based DB login, an (insecure) plain POST login is supported.
 This method can be activated by setting `POST_PARAM_LOGIN=True`.
 User and password are passed as POST parameters `username` and `password`.